Vertically transmitted infection: Signs and symptoms

 The signs and symptoms of a vertically transmitted infection depend on the individual pathogen.
 In the mother, it may cause subtle signs such as an influenza-like illness, or possibly no symptoms at all.
 In such cases, the effects may be seen first at birth.

-Symptoms of a vertically transmitted infection may include fever and flu-like symptoms.
+Signs and symptoms of a vertically transmitted infection may include fever and flu-like symptoms.
 The newborn is often small for gestational age.
 A petechial rash on the skin may be present, with small reddish or purplish spots due to bleeding from capillaries under the skin.
 An enlarged liver and spleen (hepatosplenomegaly) is common, as is jaundice.
 However, jaundice is less common in hepatitis B because a newborn's immune system is not developed well enough to mount a response against liver cells, as would normally be the cause of jaundice in an older child or adult.
 Hearing impairment, eye problems, mental retardation, autism, and death can be caused by vertically transmitted infections.

 The genetic conditions of Aicardi-Goutieres syndrome are possibly present in a similar manner.

 Causal routes

 The main routes of transmission of vertically transmitted infections are across the placenta (transplacental) and across the female reproductive tract during childbirth.
-Transmission is also possible by breaks in the maternal-fetal barrier such by amniocentesis or major trauma.
+Transmission is also possible by breaks in the maternal-fetal barrier, such as by amniocentesis or major trauma.